hyperledger/aries-rfcs/features/0646-bbs-credentials/README.md

 [RFC 0510: Presentation-Exchange Attachment format for requesting and presenting proofs](https://github.com/hyperledger/aries-rfcs/blob/master/features/0510-dif-pres-exch-attach/README.md) defines an attachment format based on the [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/) specification.

-The following part of this section describes the requirements of exchanging dervied credentials using the Presentation Exchange Attachment format, in addition to the requirements as specified above and in [RFC 0510](https://github.com/hyperledger/aries-rfcs/blob/master/features/0510-dif-pres-exch-attach/README.md).
+The following part of this section describes the requirements of exchanging derived credentials using the Presentation Exchange Attachment format, in addition to the requirements as specified above and in [RFC 0510](https://github.com/hyperledger/aries-rfcs/blob/master/features/0510-dif-pres-exch-attach/README.md).

 The Presentation Exchange MUST include the `ldp_vp` [Claim Format Designation](https://identity.foundation/presentation-exchange/#claim-format-designations).
 In turn the `proof_type` property of the `ldp_vp` claim format designation MUST include the `BbsBlsSignatureProof2020` proof type.